Home

 UnidentifiedLeafBeetles

-Leaf Beetles - FAMILY CHRYSOMELIDAE
+Leaf Beetles - family Chrysomelidae, Field Guild

 This insect family is commonly called Leaf Beetle.
 They are also known as Chrysomelid beetles, Tortoise beetles or Eucalypt beetles.
 Most species in this family, adults and larvae, feed on leaves.

-Leaf beetle adults usually range from 5 to 15 mm in length and are brightly coloured.
+Leaf beetle adults range from 5 to 15 mm in length and are brightly coloured.
 They have different body shapes, from elongate, flattened to globular.
 Some may be mistaken for ladybird beetles due to their oval shape.
 Their antenna usually less than half the length of their bodies.
 One of their characteristics is that they can hide their legs and antennae under their wing covers while sitting on a leaf.

 For most of the Leaf Beetle species we found, they feed primarily on Eucalypt and Acacia leaves.
 Both the adults and larvae eat plant material, store those plant chemicals in their body, and are poisonous to the predators.
 There is no wonder why most of the Leaf Beetles are with bright body colours.